Note: If

 the performance, Michael spots the police in the bar searching for him.
 He

 keeps performing but watches the police at the same time.
-Finally
+Finally the Captain

-the Captain looks to the stage and doesn’t notice
+looks to the stage and doesn’t notice Michael in the array of dancers.
+Michael

-Michael in the array of dancers.
-Michael uses this as his cue to slip out of
+uses this as his cue to slip out of the club and away to safety.

 And